VishalSoni-collab/AI_based_drive-cycle-construction/README.md

 ## Dataset and attribution

-This project uses the processed driving-cycle dataset from:
+This research uses the processed driving-cycle dataset from:

 SFIEssential, **VED-Driving-Cycle-Dataset**
 https://github.com/SFIEssential/VED-Driving-Cycle-Dataset